-Most of the clinopyroxene in the clinopyroxene skarn that contains the 4D copper orebody of the Shinyama ore deposit (Japan) was altered to amphibole owing to late-stage decrease of temperature.
-Two amphibole species are found: Ca-amphibole and cummingtonite-grunerite; the latter is rarely found in skarn-type ore deposits.
-In exoskarns derived from limestone, the following zonal arrangement is observed from the limestone to the igneous rock: cummingtonite-grunerite skarn, Ca-amphibole skarn, (clinopyroxene skarn), and garnet skarn.
-This arrangement is attributable to the increase in the chemical potential of CO//2 toward the limestone.
+Most of the clinopyroxene in the clinopyroxene skarn containing the 4D copper orebody of the Shinyama deposit was altered to Ca-amphibole and cummingtonite-grunerite owing to late-stage T decrease.
+Microprobe analyses indicate that most of the amphibole is cummingtonite-grunerite, generally considered rare in skarns, and that the Mg/(Mg + Fe) mole fractions of Ca-amphibole and cummingtonite-grunerite are 0.24-0.38 and 0.27-0.33, respectively.
+A zonal arrangement is observed from limestone to igneous rock: cummingtonite-grunerite skarn, Ca-amphibole skarn, (clinopyroxene skarn) and garnet skarn.
+This zonal arrangement is attributed to the increase of XCO2 towards the limestone.-L.C.C.

 |Number of pages||12|